raketenben/MinecraftVideoConverter/README.md

 # MinecraftVideoConverter

-A Mapmaking tool for creating playable videos in vanilla Minecraft without the need for Resourcepacks
+A Mapmaking tool for creating playable videos in Minecraft without the need for Resourcepacks or Mods